ps aux | grep install | grep -v grep

 The following error message may appear in

 Only one instance of Plesk Installer can be launched at a time.

 Previously started Plesk Web Installer process (Tools & Settings > Updates and Upgrades) is still running on the server.

-By design, if Plesk Web Installer was opened in a web-browser and then closed, its process will still be active and will be terminated automatically after 30 minutes of inactivity.
+By design, if Plesk Web Installer was opened in a web-browser and then closed, its process will still be active in a background and then terminated automatically after 30 minutes of inactivity.

 Previously started Plesk Installer process hanged for some reason and could not be terminated automatically.

 Another Plesk administrator is using Plesk Installer.

 Terminate active Plesk Installer processes to start Plesk Installer.

 Note: Before applying the solution below, make sure that other users on the Plesk server are not using Plesk Installer.